HUNG OUT TO DRY!

 The Hills Hoist has been listed as a National Treasure by the Australian National Library.
 I think that says it all.

-AN APPROPRIATE END FOR AN AUSSIE ICON
+AN APPROPRIATE END FOR THE HILLS HOIST

 Appreciator of all things vintage Clint Hardes found a hoist abandoned in the bush and recycled it into a nifty little drinks table.
 And yes, he assures me it still winds up and down.